cgat-developers/cgat-core/docs/defining_workflow/Tutorial.rst

        P.run()

-Running the code again should generate the same output but if next time you had bam files that came from a different genome build then the parameter in the ini file can be modified easily.
+Running the code again should generate the same output.
+However, if you had bam files that came from a different genome build then the parameter in the yml file can be modified easily.